vchi90/MeowMaze/README.md

   - if treasure found {solved, return true;}.

   - if all stepping stones are marked {return false;}.
+In the case that no path is available (wall spawn), also return false;
 ## English Algorithm and/or Pseudocode.
+Given a maze problem, the solver method will first check for the base cases:
   Base case:

   - if treasure found {solved, return true;}.

   - if all stepping stones are marked {return false;}.
+In the case that no path is available (wall spawn), also return false;

+  and if none apply, then apply the recursive case:

   Recursive case: If there is a split, invoke recursive abstraction.
 (See recursive abstraction.)

 ## Class(es), with Fields and Methods